howesa/CHI22-CogMod-Tutorial/README.md

 !git clone https://github.com/howesa/CHI22-CogMod-Tutorial
 ```

-Set the duration of the access token as you desire.

-Do not check any of the scope tick boxes unless you know what you are doing.

-When successful, you should see this on the last row:
+When successful you should see something like:
 ```
-Unpacking objects:...
+Resolving deltas... done:...
 ```

 5. Change directory into the git folder